aattoa/kieli/README.md

 * https://github.com/TartanLlama/optional
     * Will be replaced by the standard library header `<optional>`.

-The major 3 standard library implementations already provide some/all of these headers, but they do not yet support some of the features kieli needs.
+The major 3 standard library implementations already provide some/all of these headers, but they do not yet support some of the features Kieli needs.

-# Cloning kieli and its dependencies
+# Cloning Kieli and its dependencies

-To get all of the source code needed to build kieli, run these commands in a directory of your choosing:
+Requirements: git

 ```Shell
 git clone https://github.com/aattoa/kieli.git